eduMalagutti/Ecco/README.md

 - **Renan Zago**

 ### Core Features

-- User authentication and role-based access control
-- Service provider profiles with verification system
-- Comprehensive service listing and search functionality
-- Reservation management with status tracking
-- Review and rating system for service quality assurance
+- **User Registration and Authentication**: Allows new users to create accounts and returning users to log in securely.
+- **Service Search and Discovery**: Users can browse and search for available services, filtered by categories.
+- **Reservation Management**: Enables users to book services, view upcoming reservations, and manage past bookings.
+- **User Review System**: Allows customers to rate and review services after completion to ensure quality and reliability.

 ## Stack
 - Java 17